Marieme: Music career

-In April 2018, the Marieme song, "What's Cool" was included on the soundtrack for the Amy Schumer movie, I Feel Pretty.
+In April 2018, the Marieme song "What's Cool" was included on the soundtrack for the Amy Schumer film, I Feel Pretty.
 The album was released by Sony Music.

-In October 2019, she began releasing a series of acoustic videos of the songs from the Marieme EP.
+In October 2019, she began releasing a series of acoustic videos of songs from the Marieme EP.
 The visual work preceded the release of her acoustic visual EP in January 2019.

-Early in 2019, "Ask For Help" was used as the promotion for the nationwide season premiere of Iyanla: Fix My Life on Oprah's OWN Network, and an episode of the CBS mini-series The Red Line.
+Early in 2019, "Ask for Help" was used as the promotion for the nationwide season premiere of Iyanla: Fix My Life on Oprah's OWN Network, and in an episode of the CBS mini-series The Red Line.

-In 2019 LinkedIn struck a deal with Marieme to create an anthem for the business site.
+In 2019, LinkedIn struck a deal with Marieme to create an anthem for the business site.
 Her version of the Cat Stevens song "Be What You Must" became part of their promotion beginning in November 2019.

-The Marieme song "Rogue" is one of several that are being played in the Apple TV+ television series Truth Be Told, which became available on the platform December 13, 2019.
+The Marieme song "Rogue" is one of several that are being played in the Apple TV+ television series Truth Be Told, which became available on the platform on December 13, 2019.
 The song is also used in worldwide TV and digital commercials about the show.

 Glamour UK named Marieme a powerhouse and she has been featured in many other publications, including V and Vogue Brazil.

-Since the beginning of her musical career Marieme has performed around the world, the biggest venue being Red Rocks Amphitheater in Colorado, joining Trevor Hall for the collaboration of their hit song "2 Oceans".
+Since the beginning of her musical career, Marieme has performed around the world, the biggest venue being Red Rocks Amphitheater in Colorado, joining Trevor Hall for the collaboration of their hit song "2 Oceans".

-In 2023, Marieme's song "Built for Greatness" was featured as the promotional song for the Netflix special The Light We Carry, by Michelle Obama and Oprah.
+In 2023, Marieme's song "Built for Greatness" was featured as the promotional song for the Netflix special The Light We Carry, by Michelle Obama and Oprah Winfrey.

-Marieme’s first single from her upcoming debut album was released to critical acclaim after it was featured in two prominent scenes on major television shows: the finale of Good Trouble and an emotional scene on Grey's Anatomy.
+Marieme's first single from her upcoming debut album was released to critical acclaim after it was featured in two prominent scenes on major television shows: the finale of Good Trouble and an emotional scene in Grey's Anatomy.